lucasskvn/WebradioScript/README.md

 # WebradioScript

-Shit way to make a webradio
+### A fast script i wrote to build fast a webradio with a preconfig radio.liq using liquidsoap and icecast2